 Introduction- Headless PWA

 The headless PWA’s are instantly discoverable and useable via browsers.
-Thus, eliminating the need to download the application before start using it.
+Thus, eliminating the need to download the application before starting using it.

-Headless PWA’s are designed to offer clients the same experience as a native Android or iOS application.
+Headless PWA’s design in such a way to offer clients the same experience as a native Android or iOS application.
 So, it is a regular website instead of a separate application.

 This Module is built on headless Magento 2 PWA Studio (A suite of tools by Magento for building a web store to a Progressive Web Application).